 It is possible to read and write from the scene during simulation. advantage of this to perform rendering work in parallel with physics. returns, the results of the current simulation step are not available.
-So results of the current simulation step are not available.

-parallel with simulation renders the actors as they were when simulate fetchResults() returns, all these functions will return the new, post-simulate chapter Threading for more details about reading and writing while running.
+So reparallel with simulation renders the actors as they were when simulate fetchResults() returns, all these functions will return the new, post-simu chapter Threading for more details about reading and writing while running.